-GRF CPAs & Advisors has been committed to providing exceptional service to the nonprofit industry for 40 years — this community is the cornerstone of our practice.
+GRF CPAs & Advisors has been committed to providing exceptional service to the nonprofit industry since 1981 — this community is the cornerstone of our practice.
 Our professionals provide solutions and best practice recommendations to help nonprofits maintain financial stability with increased accountability and transparency, an especially important goal during these economically volatile times.

 We write articles and present seminars throughout the nonprofit community related to auditing, tax, and financial management to keep clients informed and up to date on relevant topics.
 Sign up for newsletters that contain helpful financial resources for nonprofit organizations.

 Our firm’s leadership offers more than a century of combined experience helping tax-exempt organizations achieve financial and operational success.
 In addition to nonprofit audit and assurance services, which represent the majority of our work, we also provide the following: